OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/derivs/partial_derivs_explicit.rst

 **************************************************

 It is really important, if you are going to provide analytic derivatives, that you make sure they are correct.
-Nothing else will screw up the convergence of your analysis or optimization more quickly that bad derivatives.
+Nothing else will screw up the convergence of your analysis or optimization more quickly than bad derivatives.
 OpenMDAO provides a way to check your partial derivatives so you can make sure they are right.
-Any time you implement analytic derivatives, or change the non-linear equations of your analysis you should check your partial derivatives this way.
+Any time you implement analytic derivatives, or change the nonlinear equations of your analysis, you should check your partial derivatives this way.

 .. embed-test::
     openmdao.test_suite.test_examples.test_betz_limit.TestBetzLimit.test_betz_derivatives